hellohaptik/docs_haptik/docs/bot-builder/basic/testing-bot.md

 ## Searching your Bot
 ======================

-To find something on the bot, you can click the **Search** click on the top bar within your bot view.
+To find something on the bot, you can click the **Search** area on the top bar within your bot view.
 For reference, check the image below.

 ![image](assets/search-bot.png)